ACskyline/PVTUT/README.md

 ### Unity Add Pass

 Unity terrain system use a hidden renderer to draw the terrain.
 It will detect how many splat maps are stored in the terrain data.
 If there are more than 4 splat maps, it will automatically add a separate pass to render the result of the extra 4 splat maps until all splat maps are accounted for.
 Thus, if I just swap the material of a terrain with my own, the hidden renderer will still think it needs the extra pass which is exactly what PVTUT tries to solve.
 To bypass that, I had to duplicate similar terrain data except there is only one splat map and use PVTUT to render a new terrain with these terrain data while disabling the original ones(you can also destroy them if you want, they are only needed to create the baking material).

+### Future Works

+I probabaly will make stand alone demo in DirectX12 or Vulkan and it will REUSE MIP MAPs from adjacent LODs because that is the point of this technique.